In Leadership Shadows.png

 Write a short reflection titled “What I No Longer Need to Be Right About.”

-List three areas where certainty has kept you from learning, and one way you can invite someone else’s perspective back in.
+List three areas where certainty has kept you from learning and one way you can invite another person’s perspective back in.

 Beware

-Beware the gilded shimmer of brilliance mistaken for wisdom's glow.
-For even the fiercest light can blind, if it turns a deaf ear to the quiet truths living in its own long shadow.
+Beware the gilded shimmer of brilliance mistaken for wisdom.
+Even the brightest light can blind if it ignores the quiet truths living in its own long shadow.

 Arrogance rarely arrives announced.
 It slips in quietly, disguised as confidence, until certainty hardens into blindness.
 This reflection explores the delicate balance between assurance and awareness — and how humility keeps leadership human.